PythonCHB/PythonForEngineers/README.md

 If you find mistakes, or have suggestins for additional content, please feel free to post an issue or pull request to this repo.

+**NOTE:** Make sure to do your PR against the master branch, not this branch (gh-pages) -- the actual source is in master, the gh-pages branch is for publishing the generated HTML pages.